Amr-mohamed-abbd-allah-mohamed/Filmo-/README.md

 5. **Customer Satisfaction**
    - Target: Achieve a satisfaction rating of 4.5/5 or higher in user feedback surveys.

+ ## License
+  -This project is licensed under the MIT License.

 ## 👨🏼‍🏫 Instructor
   - Ahmed Atef